 Take advantage of the opportunities the URECA body offers.
 This means participating in the workshops, poster presentations, conferences, blah.
 You may not win, but you will learn either way.
 Not only was I pushed out of my comfort zone, I also learnt to identify the people around me who actually cared for the things I was passionate about.
 (There were not many.)

 Plan ahead.
 While I did not rush to finish my work, I missed the deadline to submit it to an international body (Global Undergraduate Awards Programme).
-While I don’t think I would have won anyway, I feel bad that I didn’t manage to enter at all.
+While I wouldn’t have won anyway, I feel bad that I didn’t manage to enter at all.
 If I had completed it just slightly earlier, I might have made it.
 So don’t estimate to complete your work on time, but complete it earlier.
 There are a lot of stages to research, as I listed through this post, so having a sense of the big picture really helps.
 I thought once I had gotten past the literature review phase everything would go easy but no-o-o.
 There is still data collection, and data analysis, and report writing, all of which were challenging in their own right.

 Every professor has their own style and quirks.
 If you do not know what they’re like beforehand, you can only pray and roll with it.
 Being adaptable goes a long way here.
 Asking your seniors about your professors’ personalities as a precautionary measure is also wise.
-I am lucky that I met one who was willing to make time to see me regularly, but this is not universally applicable.
+I am lucky that I met a nurturing one who was willing to make time to see me regularly, but this is not universally applicable.

 I mean, since I’ve written so much, I should share about my URECA project too.
 Let me pluck it out of the dust.
 Okay.
 I just tried to break down my thesis and hypotheses, but I gave up.
 So I will just put the entire paper up for view here.
 Like I said, it’s not an excellent paper by any means, but I’m nevertheless happy that it’s here.
 It’s tangible proof that I tried.
 And I will remember the memories that came with it.
 I also want to thank my loved ones, in particular V, L, and J, for being there for me.